2007 Philippine general election

 Legislative and local elections were held in the Philippines on May 14, 2007.
 Positions contested included half the seats in the Senate, which are elected for six-year terms, and all the seats in the House of Representatives, who were elected for three-year terms.
 The duly elected legislators of the 2007 elections joined the elected senators of the 2004 elections to comprise the 14th Congress of the Philippines.

 Most representatives won seats by being elected directly, the constituency being a geographical district of about 250,000 voters.
-There are 220 seats in total for all the legislative districts.
+There were 220 seats in total for all the legislative districts.

 Some representatives were elected under a party-list system.
 Only parties representing marginalized groups were allowed to run in the party-list election.
 To gain one seat, a party must win 2% of the vote.
 No party-list party may have more than 3 seats.
 After the election, in a controversial decision, the Commission on Elections (COMELEC) changed how it allocates the party-list seats.
 Under the new formula only one party will have the maximum 3 seats.
 It based its decision on a formula contained in a Supreme Court decision.

-Local elections for governor, vice governor, provincial board seats and mayoral, vice mayoral and city/municipal council seats in Metro Manila and the provinces are up for grabs as well.
+Local elections for governor, vice governor, provincial board seats and mayoral, vice mayoral and city/municipal council seats in Metro Manila and the provinces were up for grabs as well.

 Issues in the elections

 Automated elections

-Sen. Richard J. Gordon and his fellow Senators succeeded in passing Republic Act No. 9369 or the Amending the Election Modernization Act but it was too late since it was passed three months before the elections but since the law was passed, the elections for the Autonomous Region in Muslim Mindanao Regional Governor and Vice-Governor later in August 2008 it will be used for the test-run for computerization and the general elections in 2010 for the nationwide computerization of elections.
+Sen. Richard J. Gordon and his fellow Senators succeeded in passing Republic Act No. 9369 or the Amending the Election Modernization Act but it was too late since it was passed three months before the elections but since the law was passed, the automated elections were instead implemented in the Philippines the following year on August 11, 2008 with 2008 ARMM election and later adopted to the national level two years later in May 10, 2010 after preparations of the latter were made from 2009 to 2010.